ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 All victims profiles are in scope regardless of their expertise, access to resources, or access to technological safeguards.
 For example, protocols should account for a victim's lack of access to a smartphone, and scenarios in which victims cannot install separate software.

-## What is out of scope

-### Technologies

-There are many types of technology that can be used for location tracking.
-In many cases, the threat analysis would be similar, as the contexts in which potential attackers and victims exist and use the technology are similar.
-However, it would be infeasible to attempt to describe a threat analysis for each possible technology in this document.
-We have therefore limited its scope to location-tracking accessories that are small and not easily discoverable and able to transmit their locations to other devices.
-The following are out of scope for this document:

-  - App-based technologies such as parental monitoring apps.
-  - Other Internet of Things (IoT) devices.
-  - Connected cars.
-  - User accounts for cloud services or social media.

-The one exception to this is GPS trackers, see {{bluetooth-vs-other-technologies}} for relevant information and recommendations.

-### Victim Profiles

-N/A

 # Design Considerations

 As discussed in {{security-considerations}}, unwanted location tracking can involve a variety of attacker, victim, and tracking tag profiles.
 A successful implementation to preventing unwanted location tracking should:

 - Include a variety of approaches to address different scenarios, including active and passive scanning and notifications or sounds
-- Account for scenarios in which the attacker has high expertise, proximity, and/or access to resources within the scope defined in {{what-is-in-scope}} and {{what-is-out-of-scope}}
+- Account for scenarios in which the attacker has high expertise, proximity, and/or access to resources within the scope defined in {{what-is-in-scope}}
-- Account for scenarios in which the victim has low expertise, access to resources, and/or access to technological safeguards within the scope defined in {{what-is-in-scope}} and {{what-is-out-of-scope}}
+- Account for scenarios in which the victim has low expertise, access to resources, and/or access to technological safeguards within the scope defined in {{what-is-in-scope}}
 - Avoid privacy compromises for the tag owner(s) when protecting against unwanted location tracking using tracking tags

 ## Design Requirements